Tuhkis/nvim-config/README.md

 git clone "https://github.com/Tuhkis/nvim-config.git"
 ```
 Move the files into `~/.config/nvim/` on linux.
 For others you'll figure it out.

+I'm planning on writing a script for the install (sometime someday)
 # Screenshot(s)
 ![Screenshot of Nvim](./screenshots/1.png?
 "Screenshot 1")
 This Screenshot is old.